Got a problem with your boiler? Call our emergency number 0345 594 1880

 + Can a room containing a gas appliance be used as a bedroom?

-If the mentioned appliances are below 14 kilowatts they must be either room sealed, or have an atmosphere sensing device.
-If a room contains one or more of these appliances, and has been used as a bedroom prior to 1998, a risk assessment must be carried out to determine whether it can still be used as a bedroom.
+If the mentioned appliances are below 14 kilowatts, they must be either room-sealed or have an atmosphere-sensing device.
+If a room contains one or more of these appliances and has been used as a bedroom before 1998, a risk assessment must be carried out to determine whether it can still be used as a bedroom.

 + What happens if faults are found on annual gas safety inspections?

 Gas safety checks are carried out by Gas Safety Registered engineers, and issued upon completion without delay and regardless of whether a defect has been detected.
-Landlords are responsible to add records of any follow up actions required, completing a full history on the property for gas safety.
+Landlords are responsible for adding records of any follow-up actions required and completing a full history on the property for gas safety.

 Boilers & Heating